NeuralVFX/facial-pose-estimation-pytorch/README.md

 ## Notes
 - Main code is in [Jupyter Notebook](face_pose_net.ipynb)
 - Dataset is generated on the fly using OpenCV
-- Output is 51 float values representing blend-shapes for a facial mesh
+- Output is 51  blend-shapes float values which can be applied to a face mesh
+- This only outputs blend-shape values, head transform is handled by a seperate part of the pipeline
 - Using transfer learning with a pretrained Resnet34
-- Training this at 96x96 in order to keep running quick enough for realtime use, quality improves at higher res

 ## Inference Pipeline Example
 ![](examples/pipeline.png)